Medication Therapy Management (MTM) Program

-Do you qualify for the MTM Program?
+How do you qualify for the MTM Program?

-What is a comprehensive medication review, and how can you request one?
+What is a Comprehensive Medication Review, and how can you request one?

 How can you get more information about the MTM Program?

-If you receive an MTM Program welcome packet from us but do not wish to participate, you can let us know by returning the Decline Participation form included in the welcome packet or by contacting us.
+If you receive a MTM Program welcome packet from us, but do not wish to participate in the MTM Program, you can let us know by contacting our Customer Service.

-If you previously told us that you did not want to participate in the MTM Program, but have changed your mind and now wish to participate, please contact customer service.
+If you previously told us that you did not want to participate in the MTM Program, but have changed your mind and now wish to participate, please contact Customer Service.